Master of Psychology

 If you satisfy the following requirements you will be eligible for selection; however, there is no guarantee that you will be selected as demand for the program varies each intake.

 Program entry requirements

-You must have completed an Australian Psychological Accreditation Council (APAC) approved fourth year of study in psychology (Honours or Graduate Diploma) at an upper-second class Honours level (H2A or 75% level or higher).
+You must have completed an Australian Psychological Accreditation Council (APAC) approved four-year sequence of study in psychology (Honours or Graduate Diploma) at an upper-second class Honours level (H2A or 75% level or higher).

 How to apply